rbpollock/labboNetwork/docs/tldr/glossary.md

 ### CLNY

-The Internal Token of the Meta Colony.
+The Internal Token of the Meta Labbo.
 CLNY is staked in the reputation mining process.

 ### Dispute